Eeems-Org/remarkable.guide/src/tech/dualboot.rst

 Setting it on toltec
 ____________________

-If you are running toltec on the second partition (i.e. the one without rM-hacks), you can just create the ``/home/root/.qml`` folder and create a new file in ``/opt/etc/xochitl.env.d``, called for example ``99-xochitl.sh``, with the following content:
+If you are running toltec on the second partition (i.e. the one without rM-hacks), you can just create the ``/home/root/.qml`` folder and create a new file ending in .env in ``/opt/etc/xochitl.env.d``, called for example ``99-xochitl.env``, with the following content:

 .. code-block:: shell